Blizzard wins lawsuit against Turtle WoW, forcing the largest private server for Classic Plus to settlement

 In September 2025, Blizzard went to court against the operators of the largest private server for WoW Classic.
-Now the court has issued a ruling.
+A settlement has now been reached.

 What did the court decide?
 Blizzard won the court case against the operators of Turtle WoW.
 The court ruled in favor of the company behind franchises such as Warcraft, Diablo, and Starcraft on all counts and obtained a temporary injunction.
 The key points of the injunction: